kulikovman/TaskList/README.md

 * Quickly change the parameters of the task, without having to open it.
 * Sorting tasks by type and groups.
 * Support for custom groups.
-* Delete and complete tasks using gestures.
+* Delete and complete tasks using gesture swipe.
 * For tasks, you can assign a date, priority, repeat and reminder.

 ## Used libraries: